 An up to date Winter Service Plan will be uploaded soon

 The roads we are responsible for gritting are split into two categories:

-- The precautionary network (P1) - salting action will take place on the precautionary network whenever there is a potential hazard with forecast temperature of plus 0.5° in the 24 hour forecast period (midday to midday).
+- The precautionary network (P1) - salting action will take place on the precautionary network whenever there is a potential hazard with forecast temperature of +0.5 or below in the 24 hour forecast period (midday to midday).